la2050/archive/_projects/2016/audio-theatre-2-0-an-it-platform-for-audience-engagement-and-student-creativity.md

 project_proposal_help:
   - 'Money '
   - Publicity/awareness
+project_description: >-
+  L.A.
+Theatre Works has a treasure trove of 500+ plays recorded by award-winning actors for the audio format.
+We want to build an online infrastructure that will expand worldwide access to these Los Angeles-based works, create new artistic opportunities via the online platform, and increase public and student engagement with theatre – including models for LAUSD students to create their own interactive educational technology based on our new educational platform resources.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)"]